By Natalia Babenko, Shauneequa Owusu & Spring Cutter

 Federal action shapes the health and care access of older populations across the country.
 Instead of increasing support at a time when our older population is growing, current federal efforts are in the process of reducing and fragmenting essential services that support independence, health, and quality of life for older adults and their families.

 The Older Americans Act (OAA) is a comprehensive policy vehicle that underpins vital community-based services such as meal delivery, caregiving support, transportation, and access to senior centers — resources that enable older adults to live independently in the community.
-Yet through the restructuring of the US Department of Health and Human Services, which includes the dismantling of the Administration for Community Living — the agency that administers the Older Americans Act — the coordinated structure of OAA would be scattered, with many programs scaled back or eliminated entirely.
-This would expose older adults, especially those with low incomes or limited family support, to greater risks of food insecurity, unmanaged chronic conditions, hospitalization, and premature death, ultimately deepening existing health inequities.
+Yet through the planned restructuring of the US Department of Health and Human Services, which includes the dismantling of the Administration for Community Living — the agency that administers the Older Americans Act — the coordinated structure of OAA would be scattered, with many programs scaled back or eliminated entirely.
+This restructuring would expose older adults, especially those with low incomes or limited family support, to greater risks of food insecurity, unmanaged chronic conditions, hospitalization, and premature death, ultimately deepening existing health inequities.
 If enacted, these policy shifts would erode the systems that safeguard the health, dignity, and independence of millions of older adults.

 While the changing federal landscape poses severe harm for the health and well-being of older adults, local and state governments, which are closest to the communities they serve, are in a strategic position to close the widening health gap, and many are taking action by maximizing existing resources and leveraging multi-sectoral partnerships to create age-friendly environments.

-Age-Friendly Practices Across State and Local Jurisdictions
+Age-Friendly Practices Across State & Local Jurisdictions

-The drivers of health inequity are created and influenced by the laws and policies enacted not only by the federal government, but each state and many thousands of regional and local governments.
+The drivers of health inequity are created and influenced by laws and policies enacted not only by the federal government but by each state and many thousands of regional and local governments.
 Collective action to reduce health disparities is most successful when it begins at the local level, because local policy change is more likely to be grounded in a deep understanding of the health needs, community goals, and lived experiences of residents.
 Promoting age-friendliness through health equity has broad bipartisan support, and there are many bright spots across the country as states, cities, and counties prioritize healthy aging to uplift entire communities.

 Ohio